-Make a list of what you're missing, and start planning, without necessarily setting a date.
+Make a list of what you’re missing, and start planning, without necessarily setting a date.
 Next year?
-This trip to the Balearic Islands, this weekend in Stockholm.
+That trip to the Balearics, that weekend in Stockholm.
 The concerts of this group, the shows, the restaurants you want to discover.
-The activities you miss and the ones you've always wanted to do.
+The activities you miss and the ones you’ve always wanted to do.

 A projection exercise that can also allow us to rethink our life, but also what we do with our society.
-Our consumption, our relationship to distractions, our relationship to others.
-How the world works, and what we might decide to change.
+Our consumption, our relationship to distractions, our relationships with others.
+How the world works, and what we could decide to change.

-And what we could do, concretely, to get into action: join an association, create a neighborhood group, a collective garden, set up an educational or sports project for example.
-Look for what exists, join groups on social networks, start exchanging, imagine your world after.
-And even your world now: if you have ideas to improve everyday life,share them!
+And what we could do, concretely, to take action: join an association, create a neighborhood group, a collective garden, set up an educational or sports project for example.
+Look for what exists, join groups on social networks, start to exchange, to imagine your world after.
+And even your world of now: if you have ideas to improve everyday life, share them!

-Making projects is also what makes you feel how lucky, in absolute terms, you are.
-To have friends, relatives, even if we miss them.
-But also the freedom to go out and move, the means to afford outings, travel and leisure.
-All this, even – especially – if we have been deprived of it for a few months, we will enjoy them even more when we finally have defeated this pandemic.
+Making projects is also what makes you feel how lucky you are, in the absolute sense.
+To have friends, loved ones, even if we miss them.
+But also the freedom to go out and move around, the means to afford outings, trips and leisure activities.
+All of this, even – especially – if we have been deprived of it for a few months, we will savor it even more when we have finally defeated this pandemic.

-And we will overcome it, as we have surpassed all the others.
+And we will beat it, as we have beaten all the others.